sjanahan/ActiveReading/FeelingGood/06_Verbal-Judo-Learn_To_Talk_Back_When_You're_Under_the_Fire_of_Criticism.md

 		* You're essentially burning bridges here

 ###### 3. How can I handle hecklers?
-* This is specific to those who lecture or teach
+* This is specific to those who lecture or teach or present
 * The heckler usually have the following characteristics
 	1. Intensely critical, but seem inaccurate or irrelevant to the material presented
 	2. Often comes a person who is not well accepted or regarded among their peers